apiel/zicBox/NOTE.md

     - save as
     - copy to ?
 Track?
 Variation/clip ?

+- IDEA clip/variation could be on one single page for every track --> 1 row per track, each row moving from left to right to select a clip --> clip can be play instantly at the next loop or in 2 loop (3?, ...)

+- TODO sequencer play cord

 - TODO cleanup audio plugin
     - remove `APP_INFO`
     - remove int (*debug)(const char* format, ...); from props